 The faculty in Game Design include people who have worked in senior positions in the game industry, as well as globally known academic researchers.
 Students are encouraged to consult with Professor Mike Sellers, director of the Game Design B.S. degree program.

 The Media School offers the Media Scholars honors program for both Game Design B.S. and Media B.A. students.
 Media Scholars receive enhanced opportunities during their undergraduate studies.
 Such opportunities include honors-level media courses and subsidies for international travel courses.
 Media Scholars also have special opportunities to engage with media professionals on campus and further afield to develop their professional skills and perspectives during their degree program.

-Academic honors is also available for students in the Media School.
+The Academic honors program is also available for students in The Media School.
 This program allows select rising juniors to complete honors coursework and a senior thesis or project.

 Undergraduate scholarships and awards

 Indiana University students can find a variety of scholarships through the following offices or organizations:

 - Office of Overseas Study Scholarships

 - Hutton International Experiences Program